 The Patagonia Torrentshell is an affordable waterproof jacket that comes with an impressive hood and pit zip ventilation.
 The Torrentshell relies on Patagonia’s own-brand material but has a DWR finish to keep the storms at bay.
 The thicker fabric makes this jacket heavier than more lightweight alternatives but is warmer and more durable as a result.
 The zippers are covered with dual storm flaps to ensure a dry day and the pit zips are effective at allowing air flow through the jacket.

-Available from: 53 Degrees North
+Available from: Patagonia

 5. Berghaus Extrem 8000 Pro

 Described as a ‘suit of armour’ by Berghaus ambassador Leo Houlding the Extrem 8000 is as serious a jacket as its price tag suggests.
 The jacket sets the standard for build quality and you can expect it to last for years.
 The triple layer Gore-Tex ensures that you’ll be kept dry, while a flexible back system gives great freedom of movement making it suitable for use while climbing.
 While it may be a little excessive for regular Irish conditions this is a jacket that will stay with you as you take on bigger and more extreme challenges.
 The Extrem 8000 Pro is capable of taking on Mother Nature and coming out on top.